-42. Over the following four millennia, the advance of cryptography was limited.
-In the mid-1400s, Leon Battista Alberti invented an encryption system using a mechanical device with sliding disks that allowed for various methods of substitution.16 This is the base concept of a polyalphabetic cipher, which is an encryption method that switches through several substitution ciphers throughout encryption.
-Polyalphabetic substitution by rotating the discs to change the encryption logic limited the use of frequency analysis to crack the cipher.
-However, polyalphabetic substitution was susceptible to plain text attacks that would try various permutations of the code.
+44. Over the following four millennia, the advance of cryptography was limited.
+In the mid-1400s, Leon Battista Alberti invented an encryption system using a mechanical device with sliding disks that allowed for various methods of substitution.
+This is the base concept of

-15 NIGEL SMART, CRYPTOGRAPHY: AN INTRODUCTION 3RD EDITION 40 (2004) ([U]nderlying statistics of the language could be used to break the cipher.
+&lt;sup>15 NIGEL SMART, CRYPTOGRAPHY: AN INTRODUCTION $3^{RD}$ EDITION 40 (2004) ([U]nderlying statistics of the language could be used to break the cipher.
 For example it was easy to determine which ciphertext letter corresponded to the plaintext letter E.").

-16 DAVID KAHN, THE CODE BREAKERS: THE STORY OF SECRET WRITING 125 (1967) (David Kahn calls Alberti "the father of western crvptography" based on his development of a device that had two copper disks that fit together.
+&lt;sup>16 DAVID KAHN, THE CODE BREAKERS: THE STORY OF SECRET WRITING 125 (1967) (David Kahn calls Alberti "the father of western cryptography" based on his development of a device that had two copper disks that fit together.
 "Each one of them had the alphabet inscribed on it.
-After every few words, the disks were rotated to change the encryption logic, thereby limiting the use of frequency analysis to crack the cipher.")
+After every few words, the disks were rotated to change the encryption logic, thereby limiting the use of frequency analysis to crack the cipher.").